High Point Ireland

 Instructions

-• Undertake your chosen hillwalking challenge(s).
-Log all mountain summits visited along the way while present at their respective locations using the Peakhunter app.
+3. Undertake your chosen single-day Irish hillwalking challenge(s).
+Log all required summits on the day of each challenge while present at their respective locations using the Peakhunter app.
 You can only earn points for a hillwalking challenge if you complete it in less than 24 hours during the Sport Hillwalking season.

-• For a single-day completion, you will score the respective weighted point-score for each mountain summit featured in that hillwalking challenge.
-For example, a single-day completion of the Mourne Mountains Challenge would earn you 120 points.
+7. For a single-day challenge completion, you will score the respective weighted point-score for each summit featured in that hillwalking challenge.
+For example, a single-day completion of the Mourne Mountains Challenge would earn you 121 points.
 An incomplete challenge will earn you no points.
 A challenge completed in more than 24 hours will earn you no points.

-• To claim points for completing a hillwalking challenge in a single day, you must provide the absolute minimum evidence to prove that you are a competent challenge hillwalker.
-The evidence we require is a photo you have taken at one of the challenge's mountain summits which shows your own hand holding a traditional magnetic compass and a hardcopy of a map recommended on the respective mountain challenge's page on The Ireland Walking Guide website.
+8. To claim points for completing a hillwalking challenge in a single day, you must provide the absolute minimum evidence to prove that you are a competent challenge hillwalker.
+The evidence we require is a photo you have taken at one of the challenge's summits which shows your own hand holding a traditional magnetic compass and a hardcopy of a map recommended on the respective single-day Irish hillwalking challenge's page on The Ireland Walking Guide website.
 Under no circumstances will we accept electronic compasses and / or digital mapping.
-We only need to see the map's front cover so please fold the map for the photo.
+We only need to see the map's front cover with its title clearly readable so please fold the map for the photo.
 The image must be attached to one of your Peakhunter logs.
-You will be asked to supply the URL of this log entry when you submit the Hillwalking Challenge Completion Form.
+You will be asked to supply the URL of this log entry when you submit the Hillwalking Challenge Completion Form (Single-Day Challenges).
 This image is the minimum evidence of hillwalking competence we require, and points will not be issued without it.

-• To add points to your Irish Challenge Hillwalker of the Year competition score, you must complete and submit the online Hillwalking Challenge Completion Form.
+9. To add points to your Irish Challenge Hillwalker of the Year competition score, you must complete and submit the online Hillwalking Challenge Completion Form (Single-Day Challenges).
 We strongly encourage you to submit this within one week of completing each challenge.
 A prompt form submission will speed up the admin side of things at our end (i.e. verifying completions, updating the leaderboard, issuing Certificates of Completion, etc).
 We reserve the right to disregard forms received more than a week after completion day.

-• The Sport Hillwalking season generally starts on 1st March and ends on 31st October each year.
-During this eight-month-long competition, you are permitted to count each hillwalking challenge once.
+10. The Sport Hillwalking season generally starts on 1st May and ends on 31st August each year.
+During this four-month-long competition, you are permitted to count each hillwalking challenge once.

-• Each mountain visit can only be counted towards one hillwalking challenge.
+11. Each summit visit can only be counted towards one hillwalking challenge.
 This means that you cannot claim points for completing two or more challenges simultaneously (e.g. the Mourne Mountains Challenge and the Mourne 700s Challenge).
 Each challenge must be undertaken separately.

 ▲